chadlavi/recipes/food/mains/black-eyed-peas.md

 Family holiday tradition: eat these on new year's day.

 Short on time?
-See also [pressure cooker version](./instant-pot-black-eyed-peas.md).
+See also [quick version](./instant-pot-black-eyed-peas.md).

 ## Ingredients